“The Jack Clement Years”

 Life After The Turmoil – Highs and Lows

-The house in Carmody Hills would become home to Ernest, Hattie and there ever growing family.
-There they had four more surviving children and struggled through dire poverty, with Ernest taking whatever work he could find and trying to revive his musical career.
+The house in Carmody Hills, near to Washington DC, would become home to Ernest, Hattie and there ever growing family.
+There Ernest and wife Hattie had four more surviving children and struggled through dire poverty, with Ernest taking whatever work he could find, and trying to revive his musical career.
 The children that survived the toils and struggles of living in very basic conditions, and a diet that mainly consisted of corn and beans would grow.
-Some would leave the home to make a life for themselves as others came along.
+Some of the children would leave the home to make a life for themselves as others came along.
 Despite all the hardships there was one deep-rooted love that would overcome and bond the family forever.
 This was Ernest and Hattie’s keenness to keep music alive within the home.

-In 1947, the Stoneman Family won a talent contest at Constitution Hall, Washington, that gave them six months’ exposure on local television.
+In 1947, the "Stoneman's" won a talent contest at Constitution Hall, Washington DC, that gave them six months’ exposure on local television.
 In 1956, "Pop" won $10,000 on the NBC-TV quiz show “The Big Surprise”.
 He also sang on the show.
 That same year, the Blue Grass Champs, a group composed largely of his children, were winners on the CBS-TV program “Arthur Godfrey’s Talent Scouts”, and Mike Seeger recorded "Pop" and Hattie for Folkways.

 The Stoneman Family were offered the opportunity to appear on “The Grand Old Opry”.
 This proved to be a resounding live show success, but with consequences.
 Amazingly before going on stage, they were advised to tone down their usual performance, as this was not to be expected from a supporting act.
-Inevitably the family would give a performance that brought about a 20 minute standing ovation.
+Inevitably the family, (in the words of Scotty - "let us leave our blood on the stage") would give a performance that brought about a 20 minute standing ovation.
 The first ever achieved by anyone appearing on the Opry stage.
 This did not go down too well with the established stars of the day, those that were due to follow this act.
 The mutterings of one such was overheard.
 Quote: “well that is the last we will see of them on the Opry”.
 Needless to say, the sway of the star was such, that an invitation to appear again, as a family group, was never came their way again.
 Or so they were led to believe!

-Following years of hard work and unrivaled natural talent the family were becoming admired, fashionable, and sought after as versatile professional entertainers.
-Noticing how popular the Stonemans were becoming, and a keen eye on his own future, Jack Clement would look to ensure that he would become more involved in their potential.
+Following years of hard work and unrivaled natural talent the family were becoming admired, fashionable, and sought after, as versatile professional entertainers in their own right.
+Noticing how popular the "Stoneman's" were becoming, and a keen eye on his own future, Jack Clement would look to ensure that he would become more involved in their potential future!

 The Jack Clement Experience